Kingston

 • slide 14

-Without access to fresh produce in a local grocery story or with limited access to healthcare, residents depend on non-profit agencies and public funds to address the needs of the community.
+Without access to fresh produce in local grocery stores and limited access to healthcare, residents depend on non-profit agencies and public funds to address community needs.

-As one of Live HealthSmart Alabama’s supported neighborhoods, a comprehensive plan to improve the health of Kingston’s residents was developed.
+As one of Live HealthSmart Alabama’s supported neighborhoods, we developed a comprehensive plan to improve the health of Kingston’s residents.

-Joining forces with Kingston residents, neighborhood association, and local businesses, we are creating a sustainable model for community improvements—using resources that include a mobile food market and mobile wellness van and are supported by changes in the built environment that improve safety, increase neighborhood walkability, and beautify the community.
+By joining forces with Kingston residents, the neighborhood association, and local businesses, we are creating a sustainable model for community improvements—using resources that include a mobile food market and mobile wellness van and supported by changes in the built environment that improve safety, increase neighborhood walkability, and beautify the community.

 Reference: